Have you ever watched a movie that has left you seriously disappointed? Maybe it ended so abruptly you were left wondering what just happened.

 Most likely there were a combination of sources used and we will never really know.
 Much like this article I’m writing now (which is written entirely from my personal understandings based on conversations with theologians and readings over time).

 The Motive for Mark 16: 9-20

-Some time after Matthew and Luke were written, the additional verses 9-20 were added.
+Some time after Matthew and Luke were written, the additional verses 9-20 were added to Mark 16.
 Actually there are a few different versions of the verses that were added to “finish off” Mark, but eventually 9-20 were chosen to feature in the Bible as we commonly know it.

 Aside from the bitter disappointment caused by the abrupt ending of this epic story, what other motive existed for adding these verses?

 Consider the major events of Mark’s gospel: Jesus lives (in Mark there is no virgin birth).
 He performs miracles.
 He challenges authorities.
 He is crucified and dies.
 His body disappears.

 What’s missing?
 Well nothing serious, just the resurrection.

 That’s right… in the original gospel of Mark, the earliest known gospel, there is no actual resurrection of Jesus’ body.
 Jesus doesn’t appear to anyone after his death.